aklsh/aklsh/readme.md

 ![contribution-graph-snake](https://raw.githubusercontent.com/aklsh/aklsh/output/github-contribution-grid-snake.svg)
 _<sub><sup>Generated with [Platane/snk](https://github.com/Platane/snk)</sup></sub>_

 My name is Akilesh Kannan.
 You'll usually find me on the internet as `aklsh`.
-My interests lie mostly in the hardware-software interface — low-level software (OS, networking), computer architecture and hardware accelerators.
+My interests lie mostly in the hardware-software interface—low-level software (OS, networking), computer architecture and hardware accelerators.
 I am also huge supporter of GNU/Linux systems (haven't tried BSDs, so can't comment), Open-Source Software and Open Hardware.

 Here's somethings that you can talk to me about: